dannywijnand/hyperion/README.md

 hyperion my commandline
 i made changes to this file.
-I made changes to the master file.